conal/quotes/quotes.md

 "To 'see both sides' of a problem is the surest way to prevent its complete solution.
 Because there are always more than two sides." - Idries Shah

-"If you want to enter a state of grace, question the assumption you’re defending right now." - Byron Katie
+"If you want to enter a state of grace, question the assumption you're defending right now." - Byron Katie

 "In that it dulls curiosity, the obvious is the enemy of the true." - Conal Elliott